 However, once you know your external hard drive has been damaged, you better do some external data recovery and fast.
 This is because even though the data is still there, the longer you wait before retrieving it, the more damage it receives.

-One of the best options for external hard drive data recovery is to use Data Recovery Pro.
+One of the best options for external hard drive data recovery is to use Stellar Windows Data Recovery.
 It’s quick and easy – though you’ll probably also want to try other options to cover all of your bases in recovering your external hard drive.